-ArtPride serves nearly 200 arts institutions, making us the largest arts service organization in the state.
+ArtPride serves more than 300 arts institutions, making us the largest arts service organization in the state.
 From large performing arts centers, to mid-sized theatres, to small neighborhood galleries, we represent the gamut of performing and visual arts groups, nonprofit and commercial, in every corner of New Jersey.

 We also collaborate with partners in the tourism, education, healthcare, and community development sectors, as well as legislators and leaders at every level of government, to ensure the arts are viewed as vital assets to the state’s economy and quality of life.

 ArtPride was formed in March 1986 in response to the need for an independent organization to represent the arts community to the state legislature, reinforce the importance of the arts to the public at large, and present a unified voice on matters of importance to the arts community.

 That mandate expanded in 1996 as we broadened our work beyond arts-related legislation to more fully promote the value of the arts to New Jersey’s quality of life, education, and economic vitality.

 In 2000, we partnered with the New Jersey State Council on the Arts to launch Discover Jersey Arts.
 What began as a public awareness campaign featuring native New Jerseyans Meryl Streep, Susan Sarandon, Avery Brooks, and Bebe Neuwirth (among others) has grown into a multifaceted audience development program.

 When the New Jersey state budget proposed the elimination of arts funding in 2003, we played an instrumental role in advocating for a dedicated revenue source.
 The resulting NJ Hotel/Motel Occupancy Fee has provided stable funding to support arts, history, and tourism ever since.